 Upon your death, your beneficiaries will also get some of the cash value, able to use it to further secure your assets and their future without you.
 The only thing they will get taxed on is the interest collected, which is not always a larger amount.

-You also have the option to cancel (surrender) your whole life insurance policy if needed.
+You also have the option to cancel (surrender) cash value of your whole life insurance policy if needed.
 In this way, you get the entire cash value of your policy and will no longer have a life insurance plan in place.
 When you surrender your policy, you’ll receive the cash value, most of which will not be taxed.

 Just like in the case of your beneficiaries, the amount will only be taxed if there are interest earnings.
 Just like your death benefit, you’ll receive a document from the Canadian Revenue Agency along with the amount that you’ll need to pay on your tax return.